rigrergl/ai_portfolio/programming-assignment-2/readme.md

 # Requirements to run
 - A Prolog Interpreter, such as [swi-prolog](https://www.swi-prolog.org/Download.html)
 - My source code, which can be found [here](https://github.com/rigrergl/ai_portfolio/blob/main/programming-assignment-2/coloring.pl)

+# Report
+A report of this assignment can be found [here](https://github.com/rigrergl/ai_portfolio/blob/main/programming-assignment-2/Report.pdf)